dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 ### API hint and help
 HbuilderX provides intelligent code completion based on language semantics and source code analysis.
 HbuilderX knows possible completions, and IntelliSense suggestions will pop up when you type codes.

 In addition to the perfect prompt, there are clear instructions on the right side of the code assistant.
-The api is explained very clearly, and the link to the official website is attached.
-Click the link to jump directly to the specified page of the vue official website.
+The api is explained clearly, and the link to the official website is attached.
+Click the link to jump to the specified page of the vue official website.

 <img src="/static/snapshots/vue/1.png" style="zoom: 80%;border: 1px solid #eee;" />

-### Identify 'this' object accurately
+### Identify 'this' object

 <img src="/static/snapshots/vue/this.png" style="zoom: 70%;border: 1px solid #eee;" />